Dedham Museum and Archive

-The Dedham Museum and Archive (formerly known as the Dedham Historical Society and Museum and the Dedham Historical Society), is an historical society dedicated to preserve and establish a greater sense of appreciation for the history of Dedham, Massachusetts.
+The Dedham Museum and Archive (formerly known as the Dedham Historical Society and Museum and the Dedham Historical Society), is a historical society dedicated to preserving and establishing a greater sense of appreciation for the history of Dedham, Massachusetts.
 It consists of a museum and an archive.
 As of 2002, it had nearly 1,000 members.

 History

 As early as 1853, Henry Orin Hildreth was calling for the creation of a historical society dedicated to the history of Dedham.
 On February 1, 1859, Hildreth, along with Calvin Guild, Danforth Phipps Wight, Jonathan Holmes Cobb, Francis Marsh, and William Bulliard met in the office of the Dedham Institution for Savings to form an organization dedicated to "preserving and transmitting to posterity all possible memorials of past and present times."

 At the first meeting Wight was chosen chairman and Guild secretary.
 A committee was then appointed consisting of Bullard, Hildreth, and Guild to draft the Constitution and by laws.
 These were adopted at the next meeting, on February 15.
 The founders then invited 41 citizens of Dedham to join the Society, but only 22 accepted.
 At the end of the first year 37 members were enrolled, and by 1890 there were 147 members, including several women, the first of whom were admitted on December 1, 1886.